Kirkland Lake Gold (KL) Scheduled to Post Earnings on Thursday

-Kirkland Lake Gold (NYSE:KL) is scheduled to post its quarterly earnings results before the market opens on Thursday, May 6th.
-Analysts expect Kirkland Lake Gold to post earnings of $0.68 per share for the quarter.
-Individual that wish to register for the company’s earnings conference call can do so using this link.
+Kirkland Lake Gold (TSE:KL) is set to release its earnings data before the market opens on Thursday, May 6th.
+Analysts expect Kirkland Lake Gold to post earnings of C$0.85 per share for the quarter.

-Kirkland Lake Gold (NYSE:KL) last announced its quarterly earnings data on Thursday, February 25th.
-The company reported $0.98 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.00 by ($0.02).
-Kirkland Lake Gold had a return on equity of 21.03% and a net margin of 33.21%.
-The firm had revenue of $691.55 million for the quarter, compared to the consensus estimate of $695.95 million.
-On average, analysts expect Kirkland Lake Gold to post $3 EPS for the current fiscal year and $4 EPS for the next fiscal year.
+Kirkland Lake Gold (TSE:KL) last announced its quarterly earnings data on Thursday, February 25th.
+The company reported C$1.28 earnings per share for the quarter, missing the Zacks’ consensus estimate of C$1.30 by C($0.02).
+The company had revenue of C$901.36 million during the quarter, compared to analysts’ expectations of C$884.63 million.

-Several equities analysts recently issued reports on KL shares.
-Scotiabank reduced their price objective on Kirkland Lake Gold from $68.00 to $61.00 and set an “outperform” rating on the stock in a research note on Tuesday, April 6th.
-National Bank Financial restated a “sector perform” rating on shares of Kirkland Lake Gold in a research note on Friday, April 23rd.
-CIBC reduced their price objective on Kirkland Lake Gold from $95.50 to $77.50 and set an “outperform” rating on the stock in a research note on Monday, February 8th.
-TD Securities raised Kirkland Lake Gold to a “buy” rating in a research report on Friday, April 16th.
-Finally, JPMorgan Chase & Co. initiated coverage on Kirkland Lake Gold in a research report on Wednesday, February 10th.
-They issued an “underweight” rating on the stock.
-Two analysts have rated the stock with a sell rating, one has given a hold rating and eight have assigned a buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $65.56.
+A number of analysts have commented on the company.
+National Bank Financial boosted their target price on Kirkland Lake Gold to C$52.00 and gave the stock a “sector perform” rating in a research report on Friday, April 23rd.
+CIBC reduced their price objective on Kirkland Lake Gold from C$95.50 to C$77.50 in a research report on Monday, February 8th.
+TD Securities upgraded Kirkland Lake Gold from a “buy” rating to an “action list buy” rating and reduced their price objective for the company from C$77.00 to C$72.00 in a research report on Friday, April 16th.
+Canaccord Genuity reduced their price objective on Kirkland Lake Gold from C$75.00 to C$70.00 and set a “na” rating on the stock in a research report on Monday, March 1st.
+Finally, JPMorgan Chase & Co. reduced their price objective on Kirkland Lake Gold from C$57.00 to C$49.00 and set an “underweight” rating on the stock in a research report on Tuesday.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating, three have issued a buy rating and one has given a strong buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average target price of C$68.18.

 Kirkland Lake Gold Company Profile